-5. I promise to remember that YOU were your child’s first teacher and YOU are an expert on your child…not me.
+5. I promise to remember that YOU were your child’s first teacher and YOU are THE expert on your child.

-6. I promise to stop using “what is he/she going to get out of this?” or “they’re not ready” as an excuse for not including your child in general education.
+6. I promise to not say “what are they going to get out of this?” or “they’re not ready” as an excuse for not including your child in general education.

 7. I promise to never assume I know what goes on at your home or blame your child’s challenging behavior at school because of your parenting skills.